redfin/react-server/packages/react-server/docs/why-react-server.md

 well on our way to developing a web experience that has good perceived performance.

-However, as our page gets more longer and more fully featured, we run into another problem: our entire page, from header to footer, needs to be generated before we can send even the first byte to the browser.
-This means that the browser is waiting for all of our backend calls to finish and for `React.renderToString` to return on the server before it even sees a body tag.
+However, as our page gets longer and more fully featured, we run into another problem: our entire page, from header to footer, needs to be generated before we can send even the first byte to the browser.
+This means that the browser is waiting for all of our backend calls to finish and for `ReactDOM.renderToString` to return on the server before it even sees a body tag.
 We can easily lose hundreds of milliseconds or more during which the browser could be parsing and even displaying above-the-fold content.